 Read More

 I got my B.A. in Music Technology at Berklee College of Music.
 My first developer job was at Keith McMillen Instruments, where I wrote software for expressive MIDI controllers built for live music performance.
-Then, I decided to broaden my horizons and get into web development, so I went to a coding bootcamp called Epicodus.
+Then, I decided to broaden my horizons and get into web development, so I started freelancing and went to a coding bootcamp called Epicodus.
 Shortly after graduation, I was hired on to teach and develop curriculum in PHP, Drupal and JavaScript.

 3 years later, it was time for fresh challenges.
-I wanted a break from teaching to focus on honing my code, my craft.
-Since then I have become a lead developer at Weblinc, branching out from back end into front end development and currently the lead on 4 heavy traffic E-Commerce sites, including Sanrio and Do It Best.
-In my spare time I write audio plugins in C++ and Max/MSP.
+I wanted a break from teaching to focus on honing my code.
+Since then I joined the team at Weblinc, branching out from back end into front end development and becoming the lead developer on 4 heavy traffic E-Commerce sites, including Sanrio and Do It Best.
+After that, I continued with E-commerce software engineering at Brand Value Accelerator working on client websites in Ruby on Rails and also becoming a Shopify Certified Developer.

 I write code the same way I write music - piece by piece, like a jigsaw puzzle.
 I make software.
 I play guitar.
 I make electronic music.
 I also like to cook dessert.
 All of these let you build on patterns to make something new and fun.